-Check out “What’s Coming up in Worship?” for a listing for the next month or so of scripture/sermon topics and other special activity in the worship service.
+Check out “What’s Coming up in Worship?” for a listing for the next month or so of scripture/sermon topics and other special activity in both worship services.

 HERE is normally what you should expect in our worship service: